J-CF-Leung/Study_Vault/Materials Science/Phase transitions in materials.md

 	- Example: formation of body-centred tetragonal phase in an fcc structure, causes internal strains

 # Phase diagrams
-- At constant pressure and temperature, the most stable phase has the lowest Gibbs Free Energy (Definition: [[Thermodynamics]])
+- At constant pressure and temperature, the most stable phase has the lowest Gibbs Free Energy (Definition: [[Classical Thermodynamics]])
 ## Phase boundaries
 - The Clausius-Clapeyron equation:
 	- Differential of Gibbs Free Energy: $dG=VdP-TdS$